3.14.2. Rules for adding attributes to ground transport items

 - to unnamed stops On demand.

-If you need to clarify a stop name (such as adding the corresponding locality to its name as well as any other elaboration except numbers), use dashes and spaces for your clarification.
-Example: Smolevichi — Zarechnoye stop, Moskovskaya St. — End of line.
-Note: you can only use the “End of line” marker for a last stop when it shares the name with the stop before that.
-In this case, the penultimate stop would be Moskovskaya St..
+If you need to clarify a stop name (the name of the locality the stop is located in or another non-numerical clarification), use hyphens (we recommend dashes) and spaces in your clarification.
+For example: Smolevichi — Zarechnoye stop, Moskovskaya St. — End of line You can only use the “End of line” marker for a last stop when it shares a name with the stop before that.
+For example, Moskovskaya Street.
+“S.” — a stop.

 If a stop has no official name, you can use the name of the nearest street, a place where passengers congregate (such as a store), or any other notable landmark as a substitute.